rosielab/emojivoice/README.md

 See our demo page [here](https://rosielab.github.io/emojivoice/)

-## Coming soon
+## v1.0.0 updates
-Multilingual baseline checkpoints to finetune your EmojiVoice
+Emojivoice is now supports multilingual for
 * French
 * German
-* Japanese - with phonemizer update for all Japnese alphabets
+* Japanese - with an updated phonemizer

+## Coming soon
+Your updates!
+Please reach out and make PRs for any issues or needed updates

+Also contact if you are interested in different languages

 ## Structure